 The Alpha Nu Omega Alumni Association fund has been created at UMD by formal agreement with UMD and ratification of this agreement by the University Of Minnesota Foundation.
-The endowment funds for this scholarship are administered by the University of Minnesota Foundation.
+The endowment fund for this scholarship is administered by the University of Minnesota Foundation.
 The fund is invested in accordance with the investment principles of the University of Minnesota Foundation for endowment funds and grows along with continuous donations from the Alumni Association.

 Three separate scholarships have been created:

 On March 29, 1966, John L. Banks died when his C-130 crashed in Vietnam.
 John exemplified the achievement of Alpha's objectives: academic success, active participation in the fraternity and other organizations and a strong personal allegiance to his Brothers.
 Following his death, the Alumni Association named the "John L. Banks Memorial Scholarship" in his honor.

 In the years that followed, alumni became increasingly sensitive to the extra efforts of some Alphas who have worked hard for the fraternity and were in need of financial assistance to continue their efforts.
 This scholarship was added in 1978 with an emphasis on fraternity participation and need.
 The scholarship was named for Daryl Brooks Knodt, a very active and loyal member of Alpha who died in a car accident on December 21, 1968.
 Brooks was a former president of Alpha and beloved brother.
 His contributions to the fraternity have been memorialized by the establishment of the Daryl B. Knodt Memorial Scholarship.